Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: Background

 \subsubsection{Value-Based Methods}

 Value-based RL methods are devised to find a good estimate of the state-action value function, namely, the optimal Q-function $Q_{\pi^*}$.
 The (approximate) optimal policy can then be extracted by taking the greedy action of the Q-function estimate.
-One of the most popular value-based algorithms is Q-learning \citep{watkins1992q}, where the agent maintains an estimate of the Q-value function $\hat{Q}(s,a)$.
+One of the most popular value-based algorithms is Q-learning \cite{watkins1992q}, where the agent maintains an estimate of the Q-value function $\hat{Q}(s,a)$.
 When transitioning from state-action pair $(s,a)$ to next state $s'$, the agent receives a payoff $r$ and updates the Q-function according to: \# \hat{Q}(s,a)\leftarrow (1-\alpha)\hat{Q}(s,a)+\alpha\big[r+\gamma\max_{a'}\hat{Q}(s',a')\big], \# where $\alpha>0$ is the stepsize/learning rate.
-Under certain conditions on $\alpha$, Q-learning can be proved to converge to the optimal Q-value function almost surely \citep{watkins1992q,szepesvari1999unified}, with discrete and finite state and action spaces.
-Moreover, when combined with neural networks for function approximation, deep Q-learning has achieved great empirical breakthroughs in human-level control applications \citep{mnih2015human}.
+Under certain conditions on $\alpha$, Q-learning can be proved to converge to the optimal Q-value function almost surely \cite{watkins1992q,szepesvari1999unified}, with finite state and action spaces.
+Moreover, when combined with neural networks for function approximation, deep Q-learning has achieved great empirical breakthroughs in human-level control applications \cite{mnih2015human}.
 Another popular \emph{on-policy} value-based method is SARSA, whose convergence was established in {\cite{singh2000convergence}} for finite-space settings.

-An alternative while popular value-based RL algorithm is Monte-Carlo tree search (MCTS) \citep{chang2005adaptive,kocsis2006bandit,coulom2006efficient}, which estimates the optimal value function by constructing a search tree via Monte-Carlo simulations.
+An alternative while popular value-based RL algorithm is Monte-Carlo tree search (MCTS) \cite{chang2005adaptive,kocsis2006bandit,coulom2006efficient}, which estimates the optimal value function by constructing a search tree via Monte-Carlo simulations.
 Tree polices that judiciously select actions to balance exploration-exploitation are used to build and update the search tree.
-The most common tree policy is to apply the UCB1 (UCB stands for \emph{upper confidence bound}) algorithm, which was originally devised for stochastic multi-arm bandit problems \citep{agrawal1995sample,auer2002finite}, to each node of the tree.
-This yields the popular UCT algorithm \citep{kocsis2006bandit}.
-Convergence guarantee of MCTS had not been fully characterized until very recently \citep{pmlr-v80-jiang18a,shah2019reinforcement}.
+The most common tree policy is to apply the UCB1 (UCB stands for \emph{upper confidence bound}) algorithm, which was originally devised for stochastic multi-arm bandit problems \cite{agrawal1995sample,auer2002finite}, to each node of the tree.
+This yields the popular UCT algorithm \cite{kocsis2006bandit}.
+Recent research endeavors on the non-asymptotic convergence of MCTS include \cite{pmlr-v80-jiang18a,shah2019reinforcement}.